Kentia Palm (Howea forsteriana) Care Indoors; Watering, Light, Soil, Problems

 Howea forsteriana Propagation

-Kentia Palm (Howea forsteriana) can be propagated from seeds but this is difficult and the palm rarely produces seeds when grown indoors.
+Kentia Palm can be propagated from seeds but this is difficult and the palm rarely produces seeds when grown indoors.
 It is advisable to buy a new plant from the breeders.

 Kentia Palm, Howea forsteriana

-Kentia Palm (Howea forsteriana) problems are brown leaf tips, yellow leaves, brown leaf spots, pests and diseases among others.
-Keep reading for more on these problems and their solutions.
+Howea forsteriana problems are brown leaves, yellow leaves, brown leaf tips, pests and diseases among others.
+Keep reading for more on these problems and how to fix them.

 How to fix it